chaimaebouyarmane/Bank-Sentiment-Analysis/README.md

 # Bank Branch Sentiment Analysis Project 📊

-This project utilizes advanced data mining techniques to analyze customer sentiment towards bank branches.
-It relies on tools and technologies such as Apify, Airflow, BERT, PostgreSQL, and Power BI to collect, transform, store, and visualize data.
+This project aims to develop an automated sentiment analysis system for bank branches using data mining techniques.
+Our goal is to collect customer feedback to gain insights into their sentiments regarding banking services.
+The results of this sentiment analysis will provide valuable information to bank branches, allowing them to identify potential issues, enhance their customer service, and strengthen their competitive advantage.
+To achieve this, we rely on tools and technologies such as Apify, Airflow, BERT, PostgreSQL, and Power BI to collect, transform, store, and visualize data.

 ## Project Objectives 🎯